-The Airman’s Attic is also maintained by the A&FRC and contains gently-used clothing for all ages, toys, home décor items, dishes, etc. Items are free for E5 and below.
+The Airman’s Attic is also maintained by the M&FRC and contains gently-used clothing for all ages, toys, home décor items, dishes, etc. Items are free for E5 and below.
 Uniforms are also available and all ranks are eligible for these.

 Girl Meets Dress is a program available to anyone in need of a dress for a formal occasion.
 These gently used dresses can be borrowed for up to 30 days and should be dry-cleaned prior to return.

 On November 21, 2011, the president signed the Veterans Opportunity to Work (VOW) to Hire Heroes Act which made service members participation in the Transition Assistance Program mandatory.
-TAPGPS is provided through the Airman and Family Readiness Center to assist Service Members and their dependents when they separate/retire from the military.
+TAPGPS is provided through the Military and Family Readiness Center to assist Service Members and their dependents when they separate/retire from the military.
 The current mandatory components include:

 Pre-Separation Counseling: the first step to ensure all separating service members are informed of the transition services, resources and benefits available.
 This is a pre-requisite before attending the 5-Day GPS Workshop.
 Start the process 1 year out for separatees and 2 years for retirees.